 To test midrange quality

-Swedish mezzo-soprano Anne Sofie von Otter’s 2001 album, For the Stars with Elvis Costello, is a pitiless example of the power of midrange communication.
+Anne Sofie von Otter’s 2001 album For the Stars with Elvis Costello is a violent midrange example.

-Although it is a common hi-fi cliché, it is true in this case: If your speakers are capable of producing this sound, it will sound as if she’s singing in the room with equal emotion and control.
+This hi-fi cliché is true: If your speakers can produce this sound, it will sound like she’s singing in the room with equal emotion and control.